-- (1) Where the Minister is looking after any child, the Minister shall - (a) safeguard and promote the child's welfare; and - (b) make such use of services available for children cared for by their own parents as appears to the Minister to be reasonable in the case of that child. - (2) Before making any decision with respect to a child the Minister is looking after or proposes to look after, the Minister shall, so far as is reasonably practicable, ascertain the wishes and feelings of - (a) the child; - (b) the child's parents; - (c) any person who is not a parent of the child but who has parental responsibility for the child; and - (d) any other person whose feelings and wishes the Minister considers to be relevant, regarding the matter to be decided.
+- (1) Where the Minister is looking after any child, the Minister shall - (a) promote and support the child's wellbeing, and safeguard the child's welfare; and - (b) provide that child with such services as the child requires in accordance with Part 7 of the Children and Young People (Jersey) Law 2022.
+13 - (2) Before making any decision with respect to a child the Minister is looking after or proposes to look after, the Minister shall, so far as is reasonably practicable, ascertain the wishes and feelings of - (a) the child; - (b) the child's parents; - (c) any person who is not a parent of the child but who has parental responsibility for the child; and - (d) any other person whose feelings and wishes the Minister considers to be relevant, regarding the matter to be decided.

-- (3) In making any such decision the Minister shall give due consideration - (a) to such wishes and feelings as the Minister has been able to ascertain of - (i) the child, having regard to the child's age and understanding, and - (ii) any other person mentioned in paragraph (2); and - (b) to the child's religious persuasion, racial origin and cultural and linguistic background. - (4) The Minister's powers may be exercised, with respect to a child whom the Minister is looking after, in a manner which may not be consistent with the Minister's duties if the Minister considers it necessary to do so to protect members of the public from serious injury.
+- (3) In making any such decision the Minister shall give due consideration - (a) to such wishes and feelings as the Minister has been able to ascertain of - (i) the child, having regard to the child's age and understanding, and

+- (ii) any other person mentioned in paragraph (2); and - (b) to the child's religious persuasion, racial origin and cultural and linguistic background. - (4) The Minister's powers may be exercised, with respect to a child whom the Minister is looking after, in a manner which may not be consistent with the Minister's duties if the Minister considers it necessary to do so to protect members of the public from serious injury.